-New York Construction Industry Fair Play Act Required
+New York Construction Industry Fair Play Act Poster Required

-The Construction Industry Fair Play Act is an employee classification law poster by the New York Department Of Labor.
+The Construction Industry Fair Play Act is a labor law posters poster by the New York Department Of Labor.
 This is a mandatory posting for all employers in New York, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 This poster describes the differences between an employee and an independent contractor as well as fines employers can be charged for misclassifying employees as independent contractors.